filecoin-project/boost/examples/devnet/README.md

 ## Making a deal

 The `boost` container is packed with `boost` and `lotus` clients.
-You can connect to the container with the command `docker-compose exec boost /bin/bash` and follow instructions for [storing files with Boost guide](https://boost.filecoin.io/tutorials/how-to-store-files-with-boost-on-filecoin).
+You can connect to the container with the command `docker compose exec boost /bin/bash` and follow instructions for [storing files with Boost guide](https://boost.filecoin.io/tutorials/how-to-store-files-with-boost-on-filecoin).
 But the recommended startup is to follow the semi-interactive demo first:
 ```
 # attach to a running boost container
 docker compose exec boost /bin/bash